 James Todd

-Acting Institute Director/Chief Biodiversity Officer
+Institute Director/Chief Biodiversity Officer

-James is currently Acting Chief Biodiversity Officer and Director ARI and leading the newly formed Biodiversity Research and Information branch in DEECA’s Biodiversity Division.
+James is the Chief Biodiversity Officer and Director of ARI, leading the newly formed Biodiversity Research and Information branch in DEECA’s Biodiversity Division.
 BRI undertakes world-class, strategic applied research and strategic information provision to answer key policy and operational questions affecting ecologically sustainable land and water management.
 Part of this includes leadership and accountability for ARI in continuing a strong tradition of delivering robust, contemporary research in ecology, the environment and in people-nature dimensions.
 He has extensive experience and a proven track record in evidence-based policy, with more than 25 years working with DEECA in the development and implementation of a range of high-impact biodiversity policies and programs, including a number of years as Executive Director Biodiversity.

 Andrew Geschke